Lindt8/PHITS-Tools/paper.md

 # Statement of need

-PHITS Tools and its DCHAIN Tools submodule serve as an interface between the plaintext (and binary) outputs of the PHITS and DCHAIN codes and Python&mdash;greatly expediting further programmatic analyses, comparisons, and visualization&mdash;and provide some extra analysis tools.
+PHITS Tools and its DCHAIN Tools submodule serve as interfaces between the plaintext (and binary) outputs of the PHITS and DCHAIN codes and Python&mdash;greatly expediting further programmatic analyses, comparisons, and visualization&mdash;and provide some extra analysis tools.
-The outputs of the PHITS code are, aside from the special binary "dump" files, plaintext files formatted for processing by a custom visualization code (generating Encapsulated PostScript files) shipped with and automatically run by PHITS, and those of the DCHAIN code are formatted in a variety of tabular, human-readable structures.
+The outputs of the PHITS code are, aside from the special binary "dump" files, plaintext files formatted for processing by a built-in custom visualization code, and those of the DCHAIN code are formatted in a variety of tabular, human-readable structures.

-Historically, programmatic extraction and organization of numerical results and metadata from both codes often required writing a bespoke processing script for most individual simulations, possibly preceded by manual data extraction/isolation too.
+Historically, programmatic extraction of results/metadata often necessitated bespoke processing scripts.
-PHITS Tools provides universal output parsers for the PHITS and DCHAIN codes, capable of processing all of the relevant output files produced by each code, outputting the numerical results and metadata in a consistent, standard output format, and also automatically making and saving plots of tally results.
+PHITS Tools provides universal output parsers for the PHITS and DCHAIN codes, capable of processing all relevant output files, returning results and metadata in a consistent, standard format, and also automatically making plots of tally results.
 No similar comprehensive PHITS/DCHAIN output parsing utilities presently exist.
 The MCPL: Monte Carlo Particle Lists [@MCPL_ref] package can parse PHITS binary dump files if using one of two specific combinations of tally dump parameter settings, and